-39Like all heterogeneity on observables, this null result could mean that the generalized measures are not relevant or that our baseline measures lack sufficient sample variability to pick up an effect.
+42Like all heterogeneity on observables, this null result could mean that the generalized measures are not relevant or that our baseline measures lack sufficient sample variability to pick up an effect.
 Other mechanisms may also be relevant, such as reciprocity.
-We are guided by our pre-analysis plan, but note that reciprocity seems unlikely mechanism the high cost of contract compliance and the lack of differential endline survey participation by treatment arm.
+We are guided by our pre-analysis plan, but note that reciprocity seems unlikely as a mechanism given the high cost of contract compliance and the lack of differential endline survey participation by treatment arm.

-40We ask these questions of only a subset of farmers because we reduced the survey duration partway through the sample.
+43We asked these questions of only a subset of farmers because we reduced the survey duration partway through the sample due to respondent fatigue with a lengthy phone survey.

-41Only contract signers were asked about trust, but both were asked about cash shortages.
+44Only contract signers were asked about trust, but both were asked about cash shortages.
 To keep the sample consistent, we only study contract signers here, but results on monetary constraints are similar if we include all respondents.

-42The other options were that shortage of cash was very important or extremely important in determining CRM decisions.
+45The other options were that shortage of cash was very important or extremely important in determining CRM decisions.
 Alternative classification which classifies cash shortage as being unimportant if the respondent answered "Shortage of cash was not at all important" or "not very important" lead to qualitatively similar results.

-43Note that since there is no differential attrition in the standard versus upfront arms for the endline survey, Lee bounds are not required.
+46Note that since there is no differential attrition in the standard versus upfront arms for the endline survey, Lee bounds are not required.

-they complied.
-Recall that the difference in compliance between the two contract types is about 10 percentage points, so the increase in trust represents an economically significant effect.44 We interpret this result as suggestive evidence that instilling trust was a mechanism by which upfront PES was more effective than standard PES.
+Farmers in the upfront arm are nearly 7 percentage points more likely than farmers in the standard PES arm to say that they trusted that the conditional payment would be made if they complied.
+Recall that the difference in compliance between the two contract types is about 10 percentage points, so the increase in trust represents an economically significant effect.47 We interpret this result as suggestive evidence that instilling trust was a mechanism by which upfront PES was more effective than standard PES.

 In contrast, farmers in the upfront arm were not more likely to report cash shortages being unimportant for CRM decision-making.
-However, the absence of evidence here does not necessarily imply the absence of an effect of upfront payments on the ability to pay for CRM equipment.
-For example, the upfront amount (which could cover less than half the cost of baler rental) may have been too low to meaningfully ease this constraint.
+However, this does not necessarily imply that upfront payments do not affect the ability to pay for CRM equipment.
+The upfront amount (which could cover less than half the cost of baler rental) may have been too low to meaningfully ease this constraint for many farmers.

-Appendix Table A.6 presents additional pre-specified heterogeneous treatment effects.
-These include information constraints about alternatives to burning, barriers to accessing CRM equipment, and beliefs about the negative impact of non burning alternatives on yields, pest prevalence, or soil health.
-These heterogeneity results are estimated without the control group, where the outcome is zero by construction.
+Appendix Table A.9 presents additional pre-specified heterogeneous treatment effects that pertain to the overall effect of PES (rather than upfront versus standard PES).
+These include information constraints about CRM equipment, barriers to accessing CRM equipment, and beliefs about the negative impact of CRM use on yields, pest prevalence, or soil health.
+These heterogeneity results are estimated without the control group, where the outcome of contract compliance is zero by construction.
 The correlation between the heterogeneity variable in the pooled treatment group and compliance can thus be interpreted as the heterogeneous treatment effect.
 Farmers with higher information constraints and more negative beliefs about burning alternatives are less likely to comply with PES, pooling all of the treatment arms.